KainNhantumbo/sales-app/README.md

 - **Node.JS** - javascript runtime.
 - **Framer-motion** - for advanced layout animations.
 - **Tanstack Query (known as React Query)** - library that simplifies query management, state and caching.
-- **Editor.JS** - enables an advanced text editing in textareas with plugins (give it a try).
+- **Editor.JS** - enables an advanced text editing in textarea with plugins (give it a try).
 - **React Gallery** - a library that adds a wrapper to present images.

 ## 🎊 Features Log

 ### - Version v0.27.0 (beta) [First Release]

-- **Accessbility and layout**: added support dark and light themes.
-Users can change theme manually or based on operationg system color scheme.
+- **Accessability and layout**: added support dark and light themes.
+Users can change theme manually or based on operating system color scheme.

-- **Feed**: users can create, favorite and share posts, then publish on a feed availabe for the public.
+- **Feed**: users can create, favorite and share posts, then publish on a feed available for the public.

 - **Denounce system**: users can denounce products that doesn't meet the community guidelines, contain offensive or inappropriate content.